-People don’t like filling out forms.
+People don’t like filling out forms. aThere, we said it.

 There’s lots of reason why people don’t like completing forms.
 Big ones include: visitors want to safeguard their personal information as best as possible; because a long form is too much work; they’re an annoyance that stands in the way of what the visitor wants; they force the visitor into making a decision they may not be ready to make.

 Getting a person to fill out a lead capture form is one of online marketing’s greatest challenges.
-That’s why you put a lot of effort into creating killer AdWords ads, crafting email newsletters you’re sure recipients will open then click-through, schedule social media posts — and direct all prospects to your newly designed, ready-to-convert landing page.
+That’s why you put a lot of effort into creating killer Google ads, crafting email newsletters you’re sure recipients will open then click-through, schedule social media posts — and direct all prospects to your newly designed, ready-to-convert landing page.

 When those efforts fall flat, there’s usually a lot of head scratching and furrowing of brows.